 “A Valediction: Of Weeping” is a dramatic monologue of John Donne, in which he, after careful analysis, talks about the love between him and his beloved.

 In this poem, he is addressing to his wife Anne Moore.
 The theme of the Poem is parting; therefore, the poet consoles her wife.

 Analysis of “The Expiration” puts it in the category of “Love Poems”.
 It is the second closest love poem to metaphysical poetry after “Forbidden Mourning”.

 A Valediction: Forbidding Mourning is metaphysical poem, which focuses on conceits.
 Donne was leaving for France and was departing from his wife Anne Moore.

 John Donne, after careful analysis, decided to write “The Good Morrow”.
 He compares his former life with present and concludes that present life is better.

 It is evident from Analysis of “The Sun Rising”, that Donne is unromantic poet.
 Readers have experienced new kind of poetic wit in this poem.

 Analysis of “Go and Catch a Falling Star” reveals that it is not about beauty but about nature.
 Donne has challenged the loyalty of women.

 Click here to read poem only “Two Planets” is translation of Allama Iqbal’s poem “Do Sitare”.
 Iqbal is famous for presenting reality of life through examples.
 He creates imagery of […]

-“The Bee Meting” is one of the “Bee Poems” of Sylvia Plath, which also deals with the theme of power, uncertainty and insecurity.
-Bombardment of questions, in the minds of […]
+To do critical analysis, it is important to mention that “The Bee Meting” is one of the “Bee Poems” of Plath which deals with uncertainty and insecurity.